NektariosPapagalakis/Find_Wifi_passwords/README.md

 The wifi must be on in order to find the networks and their passwords

-Requirements :
+Requirements in order to run the find_wify_password.py  file :
-  1) The pyperclip libray
+  1) Install the pyperclip libray